pythseq/gigadb-website/docs/SETUP.md

 ```

-where http://www.example.com/ should be replaced by the s3 url:
+`http://www.example.com/` should be replaced by the s3 url:
 ```
 https://<your preview bucket name>.s3.amazonaws.com
 ```

-then in the development.json, use __192.168.99.100:7778__ in the "mfr" block (replace 192.168.99.100 by your docker machine ip)
+Then in the `development.json`, use __192.168.99.100:7778__ in the "mfr" block
+(replace 192.168.99.100 by your docker machine IP address).

 ## (5) Testing with the supplied sample data

-some of the dataset files for DOI 10.5524/100117
-have been installed on the ftp-server vagrant box.

-All the new functionalities can be tested by navigating to the dataset view below using the files shown in the tree further down
+All the new functionalities can be tested by navigating to the dataset view
+below using the files shown in the tree further down:

 * http://127.0.0.1:9170/dataset/view/id/100112/
 * http://127.0.0.1:9170/dataset/view/id/100117/